Additional Features

 Affected addresses will be unable to claim rewards in this case

-Solution: As an incentive provider, you should blacklist any ineligible addresses to prevent reward loss.
+Solution: As an campaign creator, you should blacklist any ineligible addresses to prevent reward loss.
 Or you can reallocate rewards (more below) of addresses that cannot claim to an address controlled by the same provider that can claim its rewards

 Once a campaign has ended, campaign creators can reallocate unclaimed rewards from any recipient to another address at their discretion.